 A look at Eli Lilly and Company

-Eli Lilly and Company (LLY) is a US pharmaceutical company dealing with both human pharmaceuticals and animal health.
+Headquartered in Indianapolis, Indiana, Eli Lilly and Company (LLY) is a US pharmaceutical company focused on human pharmaceuticals and animal health.

 Stock price performance

-Wall Street analysts estimate that the stock has the potential to return ~2.8% over the next 12 months.
-Analysts’ recommendations show a 12-month target price of $88.05 per share, compared to the stock’s price of $85.63 per share on April 5, 2017.
+Wall Street analysts estimate that the stock has the potential to return ~9.1% over the next 12 months.
+Analysts’ recommendations show a 12-month targeted price of $89 per share, compared with $81.60 per share on July 6, 2017.

-There are 22 analysts tracking Eli Lilly stock, and 77.3% of them recommend “buys,” while 22.7% recommend “holds.”
-The consensus rating for Eli Lilly stands at 1.9, which represents a “buy” for long-term growth investors.
+Of the 22 analysts tracking Eli Lilly stock, 15 recommend “buy,” six analysts recommend “hold,” and one analyst recommends “sell.”
+The consensus rating for Eli Lilly stands at 2.1, which represents a moderate “buy” for long-term growth investors.

 Analysts’ revenue estimates

-Eli Lilly’s revenue has risen in the past few quarters, mainly due to the strong performances of its pharmaceutical products including Trulicity, Humalog, Cyramza, Jardiance, Taltz, and Erbitux.
-However, a few drugs such as Cymbalta and Zyprexa are losing their sales to competition due to the loss of the exclusivity.
+Lilly’s revenue has increased over the past few quarters, mainly driven by the strong performance of pharmaceutical products Trulicity, Humalog, Cyramza, Jardiance, Taltz, and Erbitux.
+However, drugs Cymbalta and Zyprexa are losing sales to competition due to the loss of exclusivity.